hapramp/go.read/src/pages/blog/2020-07-03-how-to-become-an-artist-1.md

 **3. Practice, Practice & Practice**

 The path to becoming an artist is filled with milestones of practice.
-The practice is what makes you perfect.
+Practice is what makes you perfect.
 It is best to do at least one little thing every single day that will help you get a little closer to becoming an artist.

 * The most recommended way to stay motivated and driven is to take up regular challenges.
 Challenges give you a fun theme to stick to and inspire your ideas as well.
 There are many flexible and exciting themes that you can work on.
 Mystical window silhouette and hand-lettered posters are some famous examples.
-* Apps like Instagram and GoSocial offer many such diverse and original challenges.
+* Apps like [Instagram](http://instagram.com/) and [GoSocial](https://getgosocial.app/) offer many such [diverse and original challenges](https://getgosocial.app/tags/challenge/).
 Instagram hosts the popular Inktober challenge, while GoSocial has a long list of fun and interesting challenges that it hosts on its app.
 * Earn rewards while you practice.
 The best way to do it is by participating in contests.
 Contests give you fantastic incentives to create your art.
 They keep an artist's spark of motivation alive.
 Contests also promote the visibility of your artwork.

 **4. Build your portfolio**